interlay/interlay.github.io/docs/relayer/faq.md

 ### Do Relayers earn fees?

 Yes!
-Relayers earn fees in PolkaBTC and DOT.
+Relayers earn fees in interBTC and DOT.

 ### What happens if a Relayer crashes?

 The [SLA score](/relayer/overview?id=service-level-agreements) of the Relayer will stall and the Relayer will earn less fees.

 ### Can a Relayer steal BTC?